raresbit/pixelfixer/README.md

 4. Run the application.

 ## Usage
-Once the application is open, there are two modes possible: either draw your own Pixel Art, or display an existing image from `assets/images` (where you can also manually add your own images).
+Once the application is open, you can display an existing image from `assets/images` (where you can also manually add your own images).
 You can choose which algorithm you wish to run on the displayed Pixel Art, and observe the corrections made.

-Testing can be done in the form of visual debugging, in-app.

 ![demo.png](demo.png)